 Varberg has several landmarks, from the 16th Century fort and the classic cold water bathhouse to the UNESCO World Heritage site Grimeton Radio Station and Sweden’s first windfarm.
 The new horizontal water tower adds to Varberg’s future image.

-Wavy water tower wins architecture competition in Varberg
+Wavy water tower creates new landmark in Varberg

 November 9, 2018